 Many members of the family began to adopt the motif of the five arrows.
 It appears in letterheads, on bookplates, on porcelain, in jewellery and in countless other decorative ways.
 Letterheads survive from the mid 19th century which show that some individuals preferred to see the arrows pointing upwards, in spite of the official description of the arrows approved by the Austrian heralds of arms.
 Although this was purely a matter of personal choice, a cross-channel split of opinion began to develop.
 The French family and bank gradually adopted 'arrows up' for all uses of the symbol, while the English remained faithful to the 'arrows down' version.
-So, within the Rothschild group of business, 'arrows down' were used for N M Rothschild & Sons, its subsidiaries and companies in which it has the predominant interest; and 'arrows up' for Rothschild & Cie Banque, its subsidiaries and companies in which it has the predominant interest.
+Rothschild & Co. companies display 'arrows down', while other family businesses mainly display 'arrows up'.

 But why arrows at all?

 The clue is in the work of Moritz Oppenheim, the "painter of the Rothschilds".
 A sketch in oils depicts the story told by Plutarch of Scilurus who, on his deathbed, asked his sons - five are depicted by Oppenheim - to break a bundle of darts.
 When they all failed, he showed them how easily the arrows could be broken individually, cautioning them that their strength as a family lay in their unity.